 Difficulty Level: Moderate Distance: 6 miles Total Elevation: 700 feet

 Near the east entrance of the park is the St. Mary hike.
-As we’ve stated before, the east side is a bit less travelled, so if you’re looking for a more remote feel, this is a good bet.
+As we’ve stated before, the east side is a bit less traveled, so if you’re looking for a more remote feel, this is a good bet.
 The St. Mary trail is a really good option for those who don’t have much time and want to see various landscapes in one trail.
 This hike passes many waterfalls and some really breathtaking mountain range views, whereas other areas lead you through a dense conifer forest.

 6. HIGHLINE TRAIL TO HAYSTACK PASS